 Once I removed the few plastic clips that held it to the wall, my hopes of it coming off easily were crushed, it was clearly glued to the wall in multiple places.
 I went to the internet to see if I could find any tricks to remove it and read about using a hair dryer to soften the glue, then using a large wire to saw downward to separate the glue from the back of the mirror.

-As a HomeRight Ambassador, I knew I’d be able to one-up using a hair dryer, and broke out my HomeRight Heat Gun {this is not a sponsored post, their tools are just handy to have around when you are tackling home projects}, which was a great solution but in the end with such a huge expanse of wall I had no way of knowing exactly where the glue was.
+Luckily, I have a Wagner Heat Gun, which was a great solution but in the end we found with such a huge expanse of wall there really wasn’t a good way of knowing exactly where the glue was.
 This method would work really well on a smaller mirror.

 We then ran a long piece of strong picture wire behind the mirror, both of us holding an end and pulling downward with all our might, sometimes using a sawing motion in an attempt to make better progress.
 We got about halfway down and could feel the mirror start to separate from the wall but unfortunately, that was as far as we got.
 My husband then began to gently pry the mirror from the wall using screwdrivers and other flat objects, every once and awhile we’d feel another pop as another piece of glue separated from the wall.

-Once we were able to pull the top part forward, I used another HomeRight tool, my Steam Machine, and using the smallest nozzle blasted the hot steam between the wall and the mirror.
+Once we were able to pull the top part forward, I used another handy household tool, my Steam Machine, and using the smallest nozzle blasted the hot steam between the wall and the mirror.
 Since we knew that we were going to have major drywall to repair, I didn’t think the small amount of moisture would create too much of a problem, and I knew it would soften the glue or the drywall enough to let the mirror separate.
-Shortly after a little bit of steam, we heard almost a “pop” when the mirror gave way, and yes there may have been a few cheers after all that work!
+Shortly after a little bit of steam, we heard almost a “pop” when the mirror gave way, and yes there may have been a few cheers at that point!

 After it was removed, we assessed the damage.
 I had several places that needed drywall patches and quite a bit of sparkling/repair work ahead. {Note: I used these mesh patches over the largest holes and they worked well.}